-0 0 0 0 0 Equities sales Debt Capital Markets Technology Solutions Financial markets Banknotes Cecabank is the Spanish Public Debt market mak · · · · · · · · · · · · · · · · · · · Operations are always carried guarantee a high degree of bo In addition Cecabank is the Spanish Treasury Public Debt market maker, participating actively in tender processes and providing the liquidity of the secondary market.
+Equities sales Debt Capital Markets Technology Solutions Financial markets Banknotes Jakes married Sotations markets

+Cecabank is the Spanish Treasury Public Debt market maker

+Operations are always carried out according to our guidelines which guarantee a high degree of both liquidity and solvency.

+In addition Cecabank is the Spanish Treasury Public Debt market maker, participating actively in tender processes and providing the liquidity of the secondary market.

 The bank is a direct member of the main Central Counterparty Clearing Houses (Meffrepo, LCH London, LCH Paris and Eurex).

+In 2018:

-In 2018: The entity has consolidated with the further presence of with the Online FI bonds co- its activity in Cecabank's on been marketed to other en- first major online contraction after the implementation of adapted to it. of the SICE platform by ontracting platform.
-The nline banking system si tities with great succes ing project specialising FX, complemented e latter has initiated nce July, and it has also ss.
-The platform is the in fixed-income, created • The entity's liabilities hav expected in the inter-bank • We have continued diversi the number of and income all
+- The entity has consolidated its commitment to technological innovation with the further presence of the SICE platform by FX, complemented with the Online FI bonds contracting platform.
+The latter has initiated its activity in Cecabank's online banking system since July, and it has also been marketed to other entities with great success.
+The platform is the first major online contracting project specialising in fixed-income, created after the implementation of MiFID II, which means it has been completely adapted to it. - The entity's liabilities have been optimised, anticipating the changes expected in the inter-bank markets and the indexes. - We have continued diversifying our clients according to their type, with the number of and income from non-traditional clients growing.